Fort Worth Water Gardens: Accidents

 On March 21, 1991, Larry James Watkins, 43, of Greensboro, North Carolina, was one of two people killed when the light pole toppled at about 6 p.m. in gusty winds.
 Two other people — one from Mississippi, the other from California — were injured.

 Mr. Watkins, an Alamance County native and a graduate of North Carolina A&T State University, worked for the IRS.
 Libby Watson, an assistant Fort Worth city manager, said the following day that investigators had not determined what caused the metal pole to snap at the base and fall.
 She said, though, that the wind may have contributed.
 "I'm afraid it's too early to speculate on the cause", she said.
 A South Carolina man also was killed by the falling pole.

 The pole was one of six at Fort Worth Water Garden.
-The park was closed following the accident and the other five light poles will be taken down, Watson said.
+The park was closed following the accident.

 The park was temporarily closed to the public after four people died there on June 16, 2004.
 Juantrice Deadmon, 11, Myron Dukes, 35; his daughter Lauren, 8; and his son Christopher, 13, were drowned after being pulled down by the pumps at the center of the Active Pool.
 Witnesses saw Lauren fall into the water, with Juantrice falling after her while trying to rescue Lauren.
 Christopher and Myron jumped into the water after the girls in an attempted rescue.
 The four were members of Antioch Missionary Baptist Church in Chicago, and were visiting Fort Worth for the National Baptist Sunday School and Baptist Training Union Congress.
 Bicycle police and firemen arrived at the scene within two minutes of receiving a call at 6:45 p.m.
 Attempts at rescue were unsuccessful due to the sheer strength of the suction of the whirlpool.
 Later reports revealed that the water depth had been increased to 9 feet to keep the pumps working properly in spite of litter and tree debris that had created a 50 percent blockage of the screens covering the pool's drain.
 The recommended depth of the pool was 3 feet.
 Memos dating back to 1974 noted that escape would be practically impossible without adequate help should one fall into the pool.

 On Thursday, June 17, conference attendees and church members held a vigil for the victims near the Water Gardens.
 Funeral services for the three members of the Dukes family were held on Thursday, June 24.
 Representatives from Chicago and Fort Worth were part of the 2,000 people in attendance, including Mayor Mike Moncrief.
 Services for Juanitrice were held the following day.

 The park reopened March 4, 2007, after modifications that reduced the depth of the main pool from 9 ft to 2 ft and addressed other issues.